Header image courtesy of The Murray

 Pitstop will be jumping on the train of afternoon tea sets with their Premium Shine Muscat Treasures afternoon tea set ($598 for two), where diners can experience the wonderful and fresh flavours of the in-season Japanese grapes.
 With pairings of savoury and sweet delicacies, delight in the flavours of Shine Muscat with goose liver mousse tart, Shine Muscat Alaskan king crab meat cup, Shine Muscat mango tart, and Shine Muscat coffee cheesecake.
 Diners are also offered to pair the afternoon tea set with fragrant floral tea, or simply coffee and traditional brews.
 Available until 31 December 2021.

 PitStop, 1/F, Alva Hotel by Royal, 1 Yuen Hong Street, Sha Tin | (+852) 3653 1319

-Foodies who prefer Chinese cuisine to Western should visit 10 Shanghai for a different kind of afternoon tea with their Classic Huaiyang afternoon tea set ($338 for two persons).
-Served in large bamboo steamers, dig into perennial favourites such as marinated rosy jellyfish head with aged vinegar, Shanghai-style sweet & sour baby back ribs, smoked soft-boiled eggs with black truffle pearls, the restaurant’s signature crispy smoked baby squab, steamed pork dumpling with creamy crab roe, and more.
+Foodies who prefer Chinese cuisine to Western should visit 10 Shanghai for a different kind of afternoon tea.
+Its moreish Huaiyang afternoon tea set ($338 for two) is served in large bamboo steamers, so dig into dishes such as shredded pig’s ears in spicy sauce, aged shaoxing huadiao-brined chicken, smoked soft-boiled eggs with black truffle pearls, the restaurant’s signature crispy smoked baby squab, steamed pork dumpling with creamy crab roe, and more.
 Combining dessert and drinks into one, choose from the likes of mango pomelo sago, yuzu honey with chrysanthemum and peach jujube, or longan and wolfberry tea, or wheat berry and barley lemon drink.

 10 Shanghai, Shop 101, Lee Garden Two, 28 Yun Ping Road, Causeway Bay | (+852) 2338 5500